S'pore's judicial and legal services to be separated in proposed structural changes

 "The separation of the judicial and legal services will enable us to develop personnel management frameworks and specialist training and professional development opportunities that will better meet the particular needs of public sector legal officers," he said.

-The two Bills will be read a second time in November.
+The two Bills will be read a second time next month.
 If passed, the changes are expected to be implemented in January next year.